Inspections, Compliance, Enforcement, and Criminal Investigations

 - Have the firm generate reports/data to be copied to a CD or other electronic storage media, which you can subsequently analyze, or have the data printed in hardcopy.

 Electronic data, such as blood bank databases, drug production records, medical device complaints, service records, returned products and other records are often dynamic data files with real time updating.
 Information from these files is generally provided at the time of the inspection.
 Your request may require the firm to develop one or more custom queries to provide the requested information.
+A custom report query is the method of using the reporting software to pull the specific data requested during the inspection (i.e., all complaints from the last 12 months with specific data fields).
 You must assume the query logic is not validated and take appropriate action to ensure the data is accurate and no data has been accidentally omitted due to a programming logic error occurring at the firm.

 When appropriate, a copy of electronic data can be obtained on one or more CD-R, or other electronic storage media.
-If you provide the diskettes to the firm, use only new, previously unused and preformatted diskettes.
-An additional safeguard is to request the firm reformat the disk on their own computer to assure it is usable and "clean".
+If you provide the disc(s) to the firm, use only new, previously unused and preformatted disc(s).
+An additional safeguard is to request the firm reformat the disc or other media on their own computer to assure it is usable and "clean".

 Any request for electronic information on a CD-R, or other electronic storage media must be made with a computer application in mind and the data obtained must be useful.
-Request for electronic information should be in a format compatible with software applications knowledgeable to you and available from the Agency.
+The electronic information should be in a format compatible with software applications knowledgeable to you and available from the Agency.
 Converting files into different file formats is difficult and should not be attempted without the necessary knowledge and availability of conversion type programs where applicable.
-If help is needed for file conversion, assistance may be available within the district, region or from DFFPOI, DMPTPO or DMPTI.
+If help is needed for file conversion, assistance may be available within the district, region or from the Office of Operations (OO) (HFC-130).

 Any CD-R or other electronic storage media containing electronic information received during the course of an inspection should be considered and handled as master CD-Rs.
 The firm may or may not retain a copy of the information provided during the course of an inspection.
 Ask the individual providing the copy(s) to provide actual CD-R or other electronic storage media labeling information, such as filename(s), date and other information to facilitate their later identification of the CD-R or other electronic storage media and the data provided on the CD-R or other electronic storage media.
 The name of the appropriate software and version used to ensure readability of the information should also be maintained with the copy of the electronic information.

 You should perform a virus scan of the master CD-R or other electronic storage media according to Agency requirements.
-Each master diskette should be write-protected, labeled and identified as you would any hard copy document.
+Each master disc should be labeled and identified as you would any hard copy document.

 There are no guarantees the files provided on CD-R or other electronic storage media will be useable data.
 It is your responsibility to make a working copy of each master CD-R or other electronic storage media.
-Before making any working copies from the master CD-R or other electronic storage media, confirmation should be made that the write-protection has been activated on each master diskette.
 You will need to use a computer to view the copied files and verify each file contains the information requested and the information is useable to you.
-Some electronic data files may be too large to open from a CD-R or other electronic storage media and must be loaded on a hard disk before opening.
+Some electronic data files may be too large to open from a CD-R or other electronic storage media and must be loaded on a hard drive before opening.
 If this is the case, the file should be put on a subdirectory before opening and viewing.

 As a general practice, any findings developed from electronic information provided by the firm should be requested in a hard copy format.
 The hard copy provided by the firm should then be used as an exhibit to support the investigator's observation.
 This will preclude or limit any errors that may have occurred from the investigator querying of the electronic information.

-The master CD-R, diskettes or other electronic storage media, should be secured to assure the integrity of the data when used in a subsequent enforcement action.
-Identify the master CD-R as an exhibit, write-protect diskettes, and place in a suitable container, e.g., FDA-525, and officially seal.
-Mark the FDA-525 or other container as containing diskettes and to "Protect from magnetic fields."
-The diskette(s) should be stored as part of the exhibits with the original EIR.
-See IOM 184.108.40.206.
+The master CD-R, or other electronic storage media, should be secured to assure the integrity of the data when used in a subsequent enforcement action.
+Identify the master CD-R as an exhibit, and place in a suitable container, e.g., FDA-525, and officially seal.
+Mark the FDA-525 or other container as containing disc(s) or other media.
+The disc(s) or other media (should be stored as part of the exhibits with the original EIR.
+See IOM 126.96.36.199.
+A new, larger FDA-525 has been printed to allow storage of a CD-R.

 The auditing of FDA regulated firms has found that an increasing number of firms are developing and maintaining computerized complaint and failure data to meet GMP record requirements.
 Records, hardcopy and electronic, are becoming increasingly voluminous.
 The auditing of information contained in computerized databases is generally most effectively accomplished with the use of a computer.